hipe/tmx/lib/skylab/face/doc/issues/040-matryoshka-doll-UI-pattern.md

 controller structures should pass relevant resources and information from outside-in.

-at its surface (pun intended) it sounds simple and straightforward, much like the DOM event model in a web browser (you click on a thing, e.g, and it bubbles from outside in until something intercepts it).
+at its surface (pun intended) it sounds simple and straightforward.  it is bit like the reverse of the DOM event model in a web brower, where a component (like a button) receives an event (like a click), and may indicate a handler ("callback") make to handle such events, and if it does not handle the event the event "bubbles up" out to larger and larger components until it finds one (if any) that wants the event.

+in our case (what we now call the [#hl-010] "client tree model"), the event is received by the outermost component and gets "bubbled in" to successive layers of component whereby at each level, all the component needs to to is either ignore the incoming event, respond to to the incoming event, or dispatch it downwards (and the the the response is typically bubbled back upwards in a similar manner).

+this is illustrated in [#hl-028] "the stratified event production model".

+## stratified event handling, production and distribution applied

-however when brass tacks are put down to where the rubber hits the road, it's possible to cut off your nose on a grindstone to spite your face. er ..
+when brass tacks are put down to where the rubber hits the road, it's possible to cut off your nose on a grindstone to spite your face. er ..

-the "mechanics" node is controller-y so it is tempting to have that be the "source" of things like @y, for e.g. But we write this note here for ourselves to remind ourselves that that's not how we want face CLI to work. the API user should be able to customize the value of a relevant resource by setting it as
+to jump ahead for a second, the "mechanics" node (or "kernel" if you like) has a domain of concern that is controller-y so it's tempting to have that be the "source" of things like @y, for e.g. But we write this note here for ourselves to remind ourselves that that's not how we want face CLI to work. the API user should be able to customize the value of a relevant resource by setting it as